Anne McLaren: Legacy

 Anne McLaren's collaboration with Marilyn Monk and Elizabeth Simpson significantly advanced our modern understanding of sex determination and male fertility.

 Her book "Mammalian Chimeras," published in 1976, solidified her as one of the world's leading experts in chimeras.
 She also published a book titled Germ Cells and Soma in 1967.
 Both of these are considered classics in the field.

 In addition to her research, she played an important role in addressing the social, ethical, and political dimensions of cloning and stem cell research by actively engaging in bioethical discussions and contributing to the understanding of the implications of these technologies.
 Her involvement in discussions and her commitment to considering the broader social impact of these advancements marked her as a prominent voice surrounding these groundbreaking technologies.

 She is remembered for her participation in setting up the Stem Cell Centre and the Centre for Trophoblast Research at Cambridge University.

-McLaren is an inspiration to women in science through her distinguished career, breaking barriers and achieving numerous scientific honors.
-She inspired and opened doors for future generations of women in the field.
-Her support for emerging professionals in the field has been widely recognized and praised.
+A biographical sketch published by the university's Department of Zoology describes her as one of the most distinguished practitioners of developmental biology.

 The Anne McLaren Papers are housed at the British Library and can be accessed through the British Library catalogue.

 There is a fund in the name of Anne McLaren for encouragement of scientific study.
 Cambridge University's Anne McLaren Laboratory for Regenerative Medicine was opened at the Cambridge Biomedical Campus in 2009.

 On 26 April 2021, Google celebrated her 94th birthday with a Google Doodle.

 There is an Anne McLaren Award for scientific excellence and associated lecture at Kellogg College Oxford.
 The college also has a guest accommodation building named in her honour.